ZTX-100/DLA-Combined-IoUs/README.md

 Please note that:
 1) If you want to use fewer GPUs, please change `--nproc_per_node` to the number of GPUs.
 No other settings need to be changed.
 The total batch size does not depends on `nproc_per_node`.
 If you want to change the total batch size, please change `SOLVER.IMS_PER_BATCH` in [configs/dynamic_atss/dynamic_atss_R_50_FPN_1x.yaml](configs/dynamic_atss/dynamic_atss_R_50_FPN_1x.yaml).
 2) The models will be saved into `OUTPUT_DIR`.
-3) If you want to train ATSS with other backbones, please change `--config-file`.
+3) If you want to train Dynamic ATSS with other backbones, please change `--config-file`.

 ## Citations